 A William G. Pomeroy Foundation grant supported installation of an orange and blue NYS historic marker at The Point.
 David Byars, author of Our Time at Fox Hollow Farm and recently retired Managing Editor of Vogue magazine designed outdoor information panels for display at the site as well.
 Together, the marker and panels describe the connection of the site to Calvert Vaux, American Picturesque design and the Livingston Family for the thousands of hikers who pass by on the Mills Norrie Blue Trail each year.

 - Last winter, CVPA installed timbering to stabilize the South Portico that serves as the main entry to The Point’s mansion, the country seat of Lydig and Blanche Livingston Hoyt.
 Protecting the original hand-tooled stones will help keep costs down when full restoration can be undertaken.

-- In 2020, with support from NYS Department of Environmental Conservation Hudson River Estuaries Program, CVPA restored one of The Point’s historic views to the north developed protocols for viewshed management that we can now deploy to restore the remaining view corridors.
-In 1855, Calvert Vaux sited The Point on a promontory with views designed to showcase the Hudson River, Catskill Mountains and Esopus Lighthouse from the grand entry hall, public rooms, porch and carriage road made The Point a pivotal example of American Picturesque architecture and landscape design compared by his biographer Francis Kowsky to Vaux’s siting of Belvedere Castle in New York’s Central Park two years later.
+- In 2020, with support from NYS Department of Environmental Conservation Hudson River Estuaries Program, CVPA restored one of The Point’s historic views to the north.
+The project also developed protocols for viewshed management that CVPA can now deploy to restore the remaining view corridors.
+In 1855, Calvert Vaux sited The Point on a promontory with views designed to showcase the Hudson River, Catskill Mountains and Esopus Lighthouse from the home’s grand entry hall, public rooms, porch and carriage road.
+Vaux’s masterful statement made The Point a pivotal example of American Picturesque architecture and landscape design compared by his biographer Francis Kowsky to Vaux’s siting of Belvedere Castle in New York’s Central Park two years later.